 · Demographics of School District, School, Regional Public Library System, or Public Library

-The Campbell-Tintah School District has an enrollment of about 120 students.
-The enrollment has maintained over the past few years.
+The Campbell-Tintah School District has an enrollment of about 140 students.
+The enrollment has maintained and increased over the past few years.
 We have one school building for pre K-12 and administrative offices.
 We have computer labs on both the first and second floor of our building.

 · Needs Assessment

 We have conducted different types of needs assessments here at Campbell-Tintah Public School.
 We rely on the technology committee and the administration to help identify the technology needs for our school district.
 We have also used surveys and questionnaires to get input from students and staff on the direction and use of technology at our school.
+Counsel with a number of computer techs has proven envaluable.
+There uptdate knowledge of future trende and avalible equipment has ensured our equipment is function as expected.
 The data we compile helps us meet the technology needs of the students and staff.
-Updated 10/2/2010
+Updated 12/2/2017